-A Grantee may seek to transfer the grant to another Institution by forwarding an updated, completed copy of the Financial Administrative Form.
-The grantee must send in a letter duly countersigned by the appropriate authorities (Dean and Head of the Department) at the new Institution and the principal applicant(s) on the grant, as well as all the appropriate approvals (i.e., Ethics Approval from the new institution).
+A Grantee may seek to request to transfer the grant to another Institution.
+Please note that this must be approved by The Kidney Foundation of Canada.
+A request must include a letter duly countersigned by the appropriate authorities (Dean and Head of the Department) at the new Institution and the principal applicant(s) on the grant.
 The letter should also include the project title, an estimate of the remaining grant funds available, and the effective date of the transfer.
+You will need to contact the research department for further instructions and documents that need to be submitted (e.g., institutional signatures, ethics approvals etc. from the new institution).
 Note that Co-Applicants are not required to sign the letter.
 Arrangements will then be made to transfer a portion of the unexpended balance of the grant.
-The remainder of the unexpended balance will be transferred upon receipt of a final statement of expenditures from the business office of the Institution to which the grant was originally made.
+The remainder of the unexpended balance will be transferred upon receipt of a final statement of expenditures from the business office of the Institution to which the grant was originally made and final approvals by The Kidney Foundation of Canada.